 As a chronic dieter and perfectionist, I used to delight in magazine articles and blog posts that gave diet tips in the “Eat This, Not That” form.
 I would stare at them until the “bad” foods were banished into the forbidden part of my brain and the “good” foods were moved to the top of my mental grocery list.

-As I let go of dieting and learn to trust my body with Intuitive Eating, I have to let go of “Eat This, Not That” charts and the ridiculous moral judgments around food they caused me to make.
+While I let go of dieting and learn to trust my body with Intuitive Eating, I also have to let go of “Eat This, Not That” charts and the ridiculous moral judgments around food they caused me to make.
 But I can’t deny the efficacy of the chart itself as a memorable way to convey information.
 I still like the format.
 It’s so clear and concise.
 In fact, that format has served as my inspiration today.
 It’s my way of taking something that used to trip me up and turning it into a tool for my growth.

 As a Recovering Perfectionist, I’ve got a lot to UNLEARN and a lot to LEARN too.